What is an Administrative Tribunal?

 Sampath Kumar vs Union of India: Powers of the tribunal are similar to that of a High Court.

-Union of India vs Deep Chand Pandey: In the presence of an administrative tribunal, High Court does not have the power to deal with cases.
+Union of India vs Deep Chand Pandey: In the presence of an administrative tribunal, the High Court does not have the power to deal with cases.

 Chandra Kumar vs Union of India: The judicial review power of the tribunals, which was taken away, was nullified.